 Intracranial venous thrombosis (ICVT) commonly presents with seizures in the acute period, and some people may develop recurrent seizures in the long term.
 The prophylactic use of antiepileptic drugs (AEDs) for the management of post-ICVT seizures is controversial, and there is currently no consensus on the optimal management of post-ICVT seizures.
-This is an updated version of the original Cochrane review published in The Cochrane Library 2006, Issue 3.
+This is an updated version of the Cochrane review first published in the Cochrane Database of Systematic Reviews 2006, Issue 3.